 Welcome back to another edition of PSCI's client newsletter, the IT Industry Rundown!

-I hope you find these articles helpful as you continue to formalize your future work plans.
+I hope you find these articles both informative and helpful as you continue to navigate around these challenges.
 As always, please remember to connect with PSCI on LinkedIn, Twitter, and Facebook for the latest IT industry news and information.

 Making Sense of the Great Resignation Also known as the Big Quit, the Great Resignation is the ongoing trend of employees voluntarily leaving their jobs in response to the COVID-19 pandemic.
 This blog post examines its main causes, focuses on what employers can do to increase their retention rates, and talks about how PSCI can be a valuable resource for companies dealing with a multitude of open positions.
 Read More >>

 Addressing the Cybersecurity Skills Gap If it were to be measured as a country, cybercrime would be the world's third largest economy.
 The need then for cybersecurity professionals is at an all-time high.
 The problem, however, is that according to a recent industry report, a cybersecurity skills gap persists for the fifth straight year.
 This blog post takes an in-depth look at the aforementioned cybersecurity skills gap and proposes solutions for narrowing it.
 Read More >>

 The Benefits and Challenges of the Hybrid Work Model In a hybrid work arrangement, an employee splits their time between the workplace and working remotely.
 Seen as a way to attract and retain talent, it's quickly becoming the preferred working arrangement for employers.
 It is not, however, without its challenges.
 In this blog post, we review both the challenges and benefits of the hybrid work model.
 Read More >>